jho406/padrino-asset-pipeline/README.md

 }
 ```

-Note that you don't need to require [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers) inside your code to leverage the functionallity given to you by the integration, sinatra-asset-pipeline handles that for you.
+Note that you don't need to require [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers) inside your code to leverage the functionallity given to you by the integration, padrino-asset-pipeline handles that for you.

 ### CSS and JavaScript minification